beatwad/kaggle_tips/ICR/README.md

 ## TODO list
 * ✅ Run and train ***TabPFN*** model **-->** *Increased* LB position and *decreased* log_loss in during training
 * ✅ Nested CV
+* ✅ Filter original features (gain importance + permutation importance + BORUTA SHAP)
+* ✅ Analyze time features
+* 🟦 What type of imputation must be used? median/mean/0/-999 imputing or KNN-imputing? is NaNs are zero? or don't use at all?
+* 🟦 Encode Epsilon as ordinal, encode test as max(Epsilon) + 1
 * 🟦 TabPFN, as all transformers, may be sensitive to uninformative features.
 And this dataset has a lot of them.
 Try to drop features one-by-one and check if TabPFN performance increased
 * ⏺ Feature engineering (log, square, sqrt, plus, minus)
 * 🟦 Should we delete objects with outliers?
 Or cap the outliers values?
 (Use IsolationForest to detect outliers)
 * 🟦 Analyze features with high correlation, should we drop some of them?
-* 🟦 Add mean distance (cosine, Manhattan, Euclidean etc) to N nearest neighbours for each class, increase confidence for object class if that object has a lot of Nearest Neigbours with the same class
+* 🟦 Add mean distance (cosine, Manhattan, Euclidean etc) to N nearest neighbours for each class, increase confidence of prediction if there are a lot of close objects of the same class for object class if that object has a lot of Nearest Neigbours with the same class
 * 🟦 Add similarity approach with distance features (cosine, Manhattan, Euclidean etc)
 * 🟦 Add post-processing based on additional target data (look into Ideas)
 * 🟦 Split binary prediction into multi-label
 * 🟦 Balance class samples (undersampling, post-processing, SMOTE)
 * ✅ Data leakage exploit
-* 🟦 What type of imputation must be used? median/mean imputing of KNN-imputing? is NaNs are zero? or don't use at all?
 * 🟦 Ensemble TabPFNs with different number of ensembles in settings
 * 🟦 Ensemble TabPFN with LGBM and CatBoost and KNN
+* 🟦 PCA
+* 🟦 Clip features with the outliers
+* 🟦 Try early stopping
+* 🟦 Group by first and last letter of feature name, try to find dependensies between group name/mean/mode/median/min/max/std/nunique/count and target

 ✅ - Done <br>